HandsOnDataViz/book/docs/HandsOnDataViz.md

 choice of a color palette obvious, most of the time you will have to actively choose *how* to display your data.

-In Figure <a href="#fig:map-principles-classification">123</a>a, we presented the same dataset using three differnet color palettes.
-The map in Figure <a href="#fig:map-principles-classification">123</a>a represents per capita income for the contiguous US states using a sequential color scheme consisting of five shades of blue.
+In Figure <a href="#fig:map-principles-classification">124</a>a, we presented the same dataset using three different color palettes.
+The map in Figure <a href="#fig:map-principles-classification">124</a>a represents per capita income for the contiguous US states using a sequential color scheme consisting of five shades of blue.
 The darker the color, the higher the income.
-You can quickly see that states in the north-east, such as Connecticut, Massachusettes, New Jersey, and Maryland have the highest per capita income.
+You can quickly see that states in the north-east, such as Connecticut, Massachusetts, New Jersey, and Maryland have the highest per capita income.

-In Figure <a href="#fig:map-principles-classification">123</a>b, we used a divergent color scheme to show whether states have higher or lower per capita incomes than the United States as a whole.
+In Figure <a href="#fig:map-principles-classification">124</a>b, we used a divergent color scheme to show whether states have higher or lower per capita incomes than the United States as a whole.
 We subtracted the US per capita income value of $33,831 from each state’s value.
 This new